coderamen666/srd-v3.5-md/basic-rules-and-legal/character-classes-ii.md

 To prepare or cast a spell, a ranger must have a Wisdom score equal to at least 10 + the spell level.
-The Difficulty Class for a saving throw against a ranger's spell is 10 + the spell level + the ranger's Wisdom modifier.
+The Difficulty Class for a saving throw against a ranger’s spell is 10 + the spell level + the ranger’s Wisdom modifier.

 Like other spellcasters, a ranger can cast only a certain number of